Abrar-Islam/car.rental/README.md

 # car.rental
-# chech master branch for the code
+# check master branch for the code